 - When tying into a current event, make sure you select a venue that fits your target audience and objectives.
 Events should appeal to the group you are targeting.
-That may entail a natural disaster, a musical venue or a sporting event.
-Events that generate a lot of interest, but preclude an opportunity for personal involvement, such as a sold out concert are good choices for tweeting opportunities.
+That may entail a natural disaster, a musical venue, or a sporting event.
+Events that generate a lot of interest, but preclude an opportunity for personal involvement, such as a sold-out concert are good choices for tweeting opportunities.

 - To tweet often or keep it to a minimum, that is the question.
-It is necessary to tweet as often as necessary, but if its overdone you’ll lose the interest of your group.
+It is necessary to tweet as often as necessary, but if it’s overdone you’ll lose the interest of your group.
 If you think your campaign will require a lot of tweets, think about setting up a separate group for the tweet activity.

 - Employ good Twitter practices for the your tweets.
-Respond to replies and be proactive in providing requested information.
+Respond to replies and be proactive in providing the requested information.